priyesh761/contests-competitive-programming-/README.md

 # contests-competitive-programming-
-Solution for problems from codeforces , codechef, atcoder begineers contests
+Solution for problems from codeforces contests

-This repository consists solution to problems from codeforces, codechef and atcoder.
+This repository consists solution to problems from codeforces.